 “Business Intelligence For Dummies” is an introduction to BI for anyone with no prior experience.
 It introduces the basic concepts and vocabulary to get readers started.
 The book then walks readers through figuring out their business needs, developing a strategy, and putting BI into place.
 It not only covers the technical process for implementing BI, but it also gives readers the tools and skills to analyze trends and apply BI on their own.

-6. “Hyper: Changing the way you think about, plan, and execute business intelligence for real results, real fast!” by Gregory P. Steffine
+5. “Hyper: Changing the way you think about, plan, and execute business intelligence for real results, real fast!”

-7. “Learning Tableau 10 - Second Edition: Business Intelligence and data visualization that brings your business into focus” by Joshua N. Milligan
+6. “Learning Tableau 10 - Second Edition: Business Intelligence and data visualization that brings your business into focus”

 Author: David Loshin